- Attractive design

-After 18 months in the cold, Huawei is back in the smartwatch business β just not quite in the same way as we've seen it through previous generations.
+After 18 months in the cold, Huawei is back in business – just not quite in the same way as we've seen it through previous generations.

-Though the companyβs new Watch GT sits in the same carriage as the latest wares from Apple, Samsung and Fossil β arriving just before the holiday rush β itβs getting off at another stop.
-This time, Huawei is looking to appeal to a very different kind of smartwatch user.
+Though the company’s Huawei Watch GT still sits in the same carriage as the latest smartwatches from Apple, Samsung and Fossil – arriving just before the holiday rush – it’s getting off at another stop.
+This time, Huawei is looking to appeal to a very different kind of user.

 What does the change in OS promise?
-The claim of two-week battery life at an enticing Β£199 price.
-US pricing has yet to be confirmed by Huawei, but that works out to around $230.
+The claim of two-week battery life at an enticing price.

 It's a risky strategy being employed by Huawei.
-But by foregoing a battle with the smartwatch giants, it's able to stake its claim as 2018's best value for money smartwatch.
 Does the gamble pay off?
 We've been living with the Huawei Watch GT in order to find out.
 Here's our full verdict.

 Huawei Watch GT: Design

-Huawei has typically offered two slightly different versions of its smartwatch, with one being more suited to formal wear and another dedicated to sport.
-It's the same case again with the Watch GT, with this masculine-looking frame coming in a cheaper Sport variant, as shown throughout this review, and a Classic model that comes with a leather strap and silver finish.
+There are two variants of the Watch GT masculine-looking frame coming in a cheaper Sport variant, as shown throughout this review, and a Classic model that comes with a leather strap and silver finish.

-We managed to get our hands on both initially, and, either way, you're getting a smartwatch that's more in line with the look and feel of the original Huawei Watch than the Huawei Watch 2.
-That means strapping on a smartwatch that looks less like a sports watch, and instead more like a traditional smartwatch with a touchscreen.
+We managed to get our hands on both initially, and, either way, you're getting a watch that's more in line with the look and feel of the original Huawei Watch than the Huawei Watch 2.

 Essential reading: Best Apple Watch alternatives